-A path is stored as a Message Sequence Chart.
-Typically, an MSC used by AUTOLINK may only show the externally observable interaction of the SDL system with its environment.
-It consists of one instance axis representing the SDL system and one instance axis for each channel linked to the environment.
+A path is stored as a Message Sequence Chart (MSC).
+Typically, an MSC used by Autolink only shows the externally observable interaction of the SDL system with its environment.
+It consists of one instance axis for the SDL system and one instance axis for each channel linked to the environment.

 TTCN test cases can be logically structured into test steps, e. g. a preamble, a test body and a postamble.
 AUTOLINK represents test steps in MSCs by MSC references.
 A typical MSC for INAP is shown in Figure 2.
-It contains a preamble named O_OS and a postamble named ReleaseCallAB_Cause_00.
+It contains a preamble named O\OS and a postamble named ReleaseCallAB\Cause\00.

 Define configuration A test suite produced by AUTOLINK depends on a number of options and settings.
 For example, the user may choose between several output formats for test steps.
-Test steps can be stored globally in the test step library, as local trees attached to a test case, or inline.
-In order to collect all relevant settings in one place, a test configuration file can be written (Task 3) which may include information about the output of test steps, search heuristics (Section 3), constraint naming and constraint parameterization (Section 5).
+They can be stored globally in the test step library, as local trees attached to a test case or inline.

+In order to collect all relevant settings in one place, a test configuration file may be written (task 3).
+Currently, a configuration file may contain information about the following items:

+- The output format for test steps,

+- Search heuristics (see Section 3),

+- Constraint naming and parameterization (see Section 5).